ozchamo/YAKKO/README.md

 ---
 ## QUESTIONS YOU MAY HAVE, FOR FUN
 - **What are the minimum requirements?**
 See above.
 I've happily succeeded with a 4 core/8 thread server from 2009, a Sun Ultra 27!
-It may well be the only Sun box in the Universe running OpenShift :)  (note - Single Node OpenShift "SNO" cluster only on this hardware)
+It may well be the only Sun box in the Universe that ran OpenShift :)  (note - Single Node OpenShift "SNO" cluster only on this hardware)
 - **Is it AUTOMATIC?**
 Yes, after you master the basics.
 Who doesn't want to rebuild OpenShift all the time?
 - **Does it always work?**
 Not always - the OpenShift installer has its moments, you may be CPU or memory bound, you may be bandwidth contrained (the OpenShift installer downloads a LOT of images, you may run into some trouble with the required services (which are never unsurmountable) or you may find some services in your server require a little love, and there may still be bugs (!) although the actual install section of YAKKO has been stable for very long now.
 Look at the messages, look at your server and retry!
-- **Do you have to really deploy HAProxy on the box? ** It's more than a convenience.
+- **Do you have to really deploy HAProxy on the box?**
+It's more than a convenience.
 HAProxy bridges the virtual network so that both the OpenShift host and other hosts on your network can talk to the cluster in the same way and through the 'public' network.
-- **Why didn't I use Ansible?**
+- **Why didn't you use Ansible?**
 I could have, I chose not to, because I would have had to learn another TON of stuff.
 I actually pulled out a couple of lines where I did use it.
 I wanted this to be ONE script with no additional downloads for code, no dependencies of other scripts.
 YAKKO is not big scale automation anyway.
 - Lots of other stuff I haven't thought off, so leave your comments!
+- **Do you need a dedicated IP address, and if not, how does that work with the FQDN of the cluster?**
+That's part of the magic: the whole cluster is behind a virtual network, and YAKKO uses DNSmasq to intercept the DNS lookup so that you are always pointed to the cluster.
+Changed IP address?
+Just run 'yakko' and let it update.
+Don't need connectivity from outside?
+Just change external access by running 'yakko infra changeaccess' and you will always be able to talk to your cluster.
+Yes, even when you are on an aircraft.
+- **What's with the stages?**
+Every system is different and you may find that at some point in your life, you tweaked this or thati on yours.
+The stages allow you to re-tweak to be able to progress a cluster build, one stage at a time!
+Each stage has a smart progress/rollback mechanism so that you can continue from a failed and fixed stage - once you get to your first cluster, you will likely never see a failed stage again, unless for example, you run out disk.
+On a fresh install, you will likely never ever encounter any stage failing to progress.
+When you delete a cluster, all YAKKO does is call each stage rollback to do away with the entire thing.

 ---
 ## COMMITMENT and ACKNOWLEDGEMENTS